Cannabis Growers FAQ’sMarch 30, 2019

 Cannabis Growing FAQs

-A: The ideal temperature for vegetative stage is around 26-28c (75-80f).
-But a couple degrees cooler during the flowering cycle.
+The ideal temperature for vegetative stage is around 26-28c (75-80f).
+But a couple degrees cooler during the flowering cycle

-A: A big concern for new growers, and one of the most common Cannabis growers FAQs, is disguising the smell of a cannabis plant.
-Most new growers do not know about carbon filters, and are unaware that it is easy to cover the smell.
+A big concern for new growers, and one of the most common Cannabis growers FAQs, is how to cover the smell of a cannabis plant.

 Length x width x height of your grow room in meters.
 (This will give you the cubic capacity of your room)